Microsoft/azure-docs.hu-hu/articles/iot-central/core/howto-transform-data.md

     git clone https://github.com/iot-for-all/iot-central-compute
     ```

-1. Ha csatlakoztatni szeretné a mintaeszközt IoT Central alkalmazáshoz, szerkessze a kapcsolati beállításokat az *iot-central-compute/device/device.js* fájlban.
+1. Ha csatlakoztatni szeretné a mintaeszközt a IoT Central-alkalmazáshoz, szerkessze a kapcsolati beállításokat az *iot-central-compute/device/device.js* fájlban.
 Cserélje le a hatókör-azonosítót és a csoport SAS-kulcsát a korábban feljegyett értékekre:

     ```javascript
     // These values need to be filled in from your Azure IoT Central application